futrnostr/futr/README.md

 # futr - nostr client

-nostr client desktop app written in haskel.
+nostr client desktop app written in Haskell and Qt5.

-The name 'futr' was chosen from respect for the honorable Canadians.
+The name 'futr' was chosen out of respect for the honorable Canadians.

 ## License